 The Truth About Cannabis Oil for Pet Cancer

-First it’s important to understand that cannabis oil does not get pets high like marijuana.
-Cannabis CBD oil is like marijuana in that it is also derived from the Cannabis sativa plant.
+First it’s important to understand that not all cannabis oil gets pets high.
+Cannabis CBD oil is similar to marijuana in that it is also derived from the Cannabis sativa plant.
 This plant has two types of compounds called cannabinoids known as tetrahydrocannabinol (THC) and cannabidiol (CBD).
 The first, THC, has properties that can get you high and harm pets by making them stoned.
 The second, CBD, does not have intoxicating effects on people or dogs.
+Most cannabis oil for pets does not have THC.
+That’s the good news.

 Now that we have that straight, let’s go over what’s known about cannabis oil for pets.